mkotsovoulou/ods6001a/assignments/assignment2/README.md

 # Programming Exercise 2: Conditional Execution and Exception Handling

 Enhance assignment 1 to calculate the pay 1.5 times the hourly rate for all hours worked above 40.

 The code to prompt the user for input is already created for you...

 Add exception handling so if the user types characters instead of a number the program displays `Wrong input`

-Compute and display the amount to pay depending on the hours worked.
+Compute and display **only** the amount to pay depending on the hours worked.

-Use 35 hours and a rate of 2.75 per hour to test the program (the pay should be 96.25).

-Use 45 hours and a rate of 10.50 per hour to test the program once more (the pay should be 498.75).

 {% next %}